cooperative-computing-lab/cctools/doc/man/md/work_queue_worker.md

 setting the mode directly with the **--foreman** option.
 The foreman can be directed to advertise its presence on the [catalog_server()](catalog_server.md) with the **-N <project name>** flag, which other workers can use to contact the foreman.

-## CONTAINER MODE
-**work_queue_worker** can be run with container.
-Docker is the default management tool and docker deamon should be enabled in computing nodes.
-Tasks received from manager can be run with container based on user specified docker image.

-**Container** mode is enable by either specifying a image name using the **--docker <image>** option, which enable workers running each tasks with an independent container or by using the **--docker-preserve <image>** option, which enable workers running all tasks with a shared container.
-The default way to manage the image is using docker hub, which means user has to push the container image into the docker hub in advance.
-If the image is saved in a tarball and cached in the computing node, **--docker-tar <tarball>** option can be adopted to load the image from the tarball.

 ## EXIT STATUS
 On success, returns zero.
 On failure, returns non-zero.